-It is worth noting that not having a vaginectomy has been known to increase the risk of complication for those who are having urethral lengthening as part of this procedure.
+It is worth noting that not having a vaginectomy has been known to increase the risk of complication for those who are undergoing urethral lengthening.

 During the simple release and the urethral lengthening stages of metoidioplasty, you will be required to use a catheter to urinate.
 Depending on the surgery, this will either be a single catheter through the urethra, or a combination of a stent catheter through the urethra to stem the flow of urine and a suprapubic catheter directly through the lower abdomen into the bladder.

-The catheter will usually remain in place for ten days for the simple release surgery and three weeks for the urethral lengthening.
+The catheter will usually remain in place for ten days for the simple release surgery.
+It will remain for three weeks for the urethral lengthening procedure.

 A common side effect of being catheterised, that your surgeon for some reason may not tell you about, is bladder spasms.
 This is when the bladder contracts due to irritation from the catheter.
 Bladder spasms can be quite painful and distressing, but this problem should be easily resolved by taking oxybutynin.

-Side note: Personally, my surgeon had not warned me about bladder spasms and on Christmas Day (unfortunate timing) an out-of-hours GP refused to accept my request for this medication due to a lack of knowledge.
+Side note: Personally, my surgeon had not warned me about bladder spasms On Christmas Day (unfortunate timing) an out-of-hours GP refused to accept my request for this medication due to a lack of knowledge.
 This meant I had to go to A&E to obtain the medication and finally get some relief.
-This was probably the very worst few days of my surgery recovery and could have been avoided entirely, so I recommend either getting oxybutynin in advance, or knowing how to get it at short notice should you need it.
+This could have been entirely avoided and was the worst few days of my recovery.
+So, I recommend either getting oxybutynin in advance, or knowing how to get it at short notice should you need it.

 Surgical Outcomes and Sexual Function

-Once metoidioplasty is healed and complete, the new phallus will likely be between five and seven centimetres in length.
+The new phallus will likely be between five and seven centimetres in length once metoidioplasty is healed and complete.
 Similarly, to a cis-penis, the new phallus can become erect.
-In my experience, even when erect, the new phallus is not really big enough to penetrate a sexual partner, but opinion on this differs and some people report that it is possible and satisfactory.
+In my experience, even when erect, the new phallus is not really big enough to penetrate a sexual partner.
+However, opinion on this differs and some people report that it is possible and satisfactory.

 Concerns about maintaining sexual sensitivity are common among those considering this surgery.
-It is generally the case that sensitivity is perhaps even enhanced in the tip of the phallus.
 Some people report that orgasm is the same as it was pre-surgery, while some report that it is better or simply different.

 A word about ejaculation – Around one year after my second surgery, I started to notice that sometimes I appear to ejaculate out of the tip of my new phallus.
-This is a very small amount of fluid and usually only happens if I have been aroused for a moderate amount of time before orgasm.
+This only happens if I have been aroused for a while and is a small amount of fluid.
 It doesn’t usually happen if sex or masturbation is brief.
 For me, this is visually quite exciting and adds to the experience.

-Initially I didn’t understand what this fluid was, but some quick research taught me that this is a fluid coming from the Skene’s glands, which are two glands located on either side of the urethra.
+This fluid comes from the Skene’s glands.
+These are two glands located on either side of the urethra.
 In people who are assigned female at birth, the Skene’s glands are often compared to the prostate of people who are assigned male at birth.
-This is due to similarities in behaviour and pleasure potential between the two, and is not actually concerned with a similarity in function or purpose.
+This is due to similarities in behaviour and pleasure potential, and is not actually concerned with a similarity in function or purpose.

-The tissue surrounding the Skene’s glands will swell as blood flows to the area when the person becomes sexually aroused, and this will also cause the new phallus to swell.
-As the glands continue to be stimulated, they will release fluids which contain mucus.
+The tissue surrounding the Skene’s glands will swell as blood flows to the area when the person becomes sexually aroused.
+This will also cause the new phallus to swell.
+The glands will release fluids which contain mucus as they are stimulated.
 This fluid acts as a lubricant during penetrative sex at the front (not anal sex).